Anyone who employs at least one worker in California must have workers’ compensation insurance. That…

 Horseplay is any situation where an employee is goofing off or messing around at work.
 They may be on or off the clock when the injury occurs.
 If the workplace injury occurs because you were messing around, your employer may not have to give you benefits.
 The court determines that when you are engaging in horseplay, your injury does not “arise out of your employment,” which essentially means that you were not doing your job when you were injured.

 If your injury occurred because you started a fight with a co-worker or supervisor, then you also generally will not receive workers’ compensation benefits.
 However, if another employee started the fight, you may still be able to get benefits.

 The critical point is who “threw the first punch.”
 It does not matter if the other worker was insulting you verbally—if you started the physical altercation, then you likely will not be able to receive workers’ compensation benefits.

 If you intentionally hurt yourself while at work, you likely cannot receive workers’ compensation benefits.
 This rule prevents workers from “staging” accidents or harming themselves in other ways just to receive benefits.
 Engaging in this type of action can also be considered illegal workers’ compensation fraud as well.

 Generally, your employer is not allowed to terminate your employment just because you filed a workers’ compensation claim.
 However, your employer may be able to fire you for violating safety requirements or taking unnecessary risks at work.
 This is a fine line, and if you lost your job after a work injury, you need to speak with a lawyer.

-At Koszdin, Fields, Sherry & Katz, we want to help you get the workers’ compensation benefits you deserve.
+At Koszdin, Fields & Sherry, we want to help you get the workers’ compensation benefits you deserve.
 Schedule a free consultation with one of our Los Angeles workers’ comp lawyers to explore your legal rights.